keiserlab/e3fp/doc/source/usage/fingerprints/storage.rst

 Database I/O and Indexing
 -------------------------

-See the full `e3fp.fingerprint.db.FingerprintDatabase` documentation for a description of basic database usage, attributes, and methods.
+See the full :py:class:`.FingerprintDatabase` documentation for a description of basic database usage, attributes, and methods.
 Below, several additional use cases are documented.